grimmer0125/express-mongo-rest-k8s-sample/README.md

 - Fix minikube (Kubernetes local version) issue, failing to deply locally.
 - Improve MongoDB setup (e.g. add password and indexes)
 - Use other Database.
+- Add [TypeScript](https://www.typescriptlang.org/) to have offline compilation, static type checking and so on